 By Setota Hailemariam

-If you ask students at this university where they go to view and interact with art, you’d get a variety of different answers.
+If you ask students at the University of Maryland where they go to view and interact with art, you’d get a variety of different answers.

 Most would probably mention one of the many galleries in D.C.
 Others might say they don’t go out of their way to view art at all.

-A smaller number of students’ answer, however, might be the Stamp Gallery — one of this university’s best kept secrets, that really isn’t a secret at all.
+A smaller number of students’ answer, however, might be the Stamp Gallery — one of the university’s best kept secrets, that really isn’t a secret at all.

 A new exhibit opened April 4 at the art gallery on the top level of the Adele H. Stamp Student Union called “Media Lux,” featuring the work of second-year Master of Fine Arts candidates at this university.